HMS Belvidera (1809): Prize-taking

+On March 13, 1813 Belvidera arrived on the Delaware Bay anchoring adjacent to the Cape Henlopen Lighthouse.
+The following month, on April 7 and 8, Belvidera and Poictiers bombarded the port town of Lewes, Delaware for 22 hours after their demands for provisions and water were refused.

 Belvidera was among the numerous British warships that shared in the capture of the American ship St. Michael on 10 February.
 On 25 September 1813, Belvidera, Statira and were in company when they captured Ambition.